 The first time I saw “Pura Vida” was completely unromantic.
-The phrase was in an email signature that I read on my couch—swaddled by my robe, blanket, and cats—a valiant effort that ultimately failed the battle against winter’s warfare.
+The phrase was in an email signature from a waterfall hike tour company I reached out to.
+I read it on my couch—swaddled by my robe, blanket, and cats—a valiant effort that ultimately failed the battle against winter’s warfare.

 Flying solo, I had two personal goals: